CLI Contract v1¶

 --jsonwrites a machine-readable simulation report;--logwrites a plain-text simulation timeline log.

-The JSON simulation report is a machine-readable stable surface.
+The JSON simulation report is a machine-readable stable report family with additive v1.1.0 structured expectation accounting.

 The plain-text log is human-reviewable evidence and should not be treated as a machine contract.